critesjosh/celo-contracts-workshop/README.md

 ## Remix Web IDE

 You can deploy contracts using the [Remix web-based IDE](https://remix.ethereum.org/).
-You will need the [Celo extension wallet](https://chrome.google.com/webstore/detail/celoextensionwallet/kkilomkmpmkbdnfelcpgckmpcaemjcdh) and enable the Celo plugin.
+You can use Metamask connected to the Celo network.
+You can read more about how to do that here: https://docs.celo.org/blog/code-metamask

 ## Hardhat